k-spit/gpu-passthrough/README.md

 </qemu:commandline>
 ```

 If you already have qemu:commandline set up for whatever reason, add the qemu:arg options above to that section.
 Don’t add another set of qemu:commandline arguments.
 Replace the `MOUSE_NAME` and `KEYBOARD_NAME` parts with the id of your input devices.
 Next, save the XML.
 In nano, you can do this with Ctrl+X, then Y, then Enter.
 Boot up your VM.
 It should now work, with the keyboard and mouse being directly passed to the VM!
-By hitting both Ctrl keys at the same time, you can switch between hosts.
+By hitting **both Ctrl keys at the same time**, you can switch between hosts.
 Wonderful, isn’t it?

 I had to use the following block in my win10 xml to get things working: